 Start by exploring other products they purchase.
-Are there themes that run through their choices? —colors, styles, or positioning that attracts them?
+Are there themes that run through their choices such as colors, styles, or positioning that attracts them?
 Leveraging these in your brand story and in your packaging can provide relevance.

-Consumer’s perception of a wine is profoundly influenced by its package design, bottle shape and even the texture of the label or package.
+Consumer’s perception of a product is profoundly influenced by its package design, bottle shape, and even the texture of the label or package.

-Any experienced chef will tell you, the presentation of food on the plate, the melody of colors and different textures of the food all have a significant impact on how we appreciate our dining experience.
+Any experienced chef will tell you, the presentation of food on the plate, the palette of colors, and different textures of the food all have a significant impact on how we appreciate our dining experience.

-One of the most difficult tasks any consumer faces is remembering the wine, beer or spirit they tried and liked.
+One of the most difficult tasks any consumer faces is remembering the spirit, wine, beer, or hard cider they tried and liked.

 Memorable packaging reinforces brand name and enhances recall for future repurchase by leveraging strong visuals.
 Thus, getting the design and packaging of a brand right is not just an aesthetic exercise; it is also a commercial necessity.